staff-code/staff-code/README.md

 same.
 This is so the project can be used isomorphically (in both Node and the browser).
 The two packages are exposed as `main` and `module`, respectively. `sideEffects: false` has been marked in `package.json` to allow the ESM version to be tree-shaken by consumers.

-StaffCode uses two different strategies for font loading.
-For the `app`, it uses `file-loader` to pass assets through `webpack` so that they can be content hashed, so if the font ever changes, GitHub Pages does not cache it.
-The `package` and `bbCode` variants use the same code to load fonts, so as long as they are placed in `assets/fonts`, it will find them locally, even in the absence of a content hash.
-However, both the `package` and `bbCode` variants are allowed to fall back to requesting the font from the web `app`'s server, for which purpose the web `app` must also present the fonts at a reliable, not-cached URL.
-For this strategy, StaffCode uses the `copy-webpack-plugin`.